sks01dev/Data-Science-Practice/Assignment 2/readme.md

-# 🏆 Structural Data Leakage: Master Revision Guide
+# 🏆 Structural Data Leakage

 This guide summarizes the methodology used in the **Data Leakages** assignment.
 The key objective was to exploit a hidden structural flaw in the test data to achieve near-perfect classification accuracy **without using the training set**.